Emergency:

 By Medical Expert Team

-Mar 07 , 2022 | 6 min read
+Mar 07 , 2022 | 8 min read

-Knee replacement also referred to as Knee Arthroplasty, is a surgical procedure done to replace bone and cartilage, damaged by conditions such as osteoarthritis or injury, with a prosthesis.
+Knee replacement, also referred to as Knee Arthroplasty, is a surgical procedure done to replace bone and cartilage, damaged by conditions such as osteoarthritis or injury, with a prosthesis.
 This surgery is considered after medication, physical therapy, and exercise have failed to provide relief.
 Knee replacement surgery is safe and effective and helps relieve the pain.
 It also restores the function of the knee joint, thereby helping in movement.

-What Was Done to my Knee During my Total Knee Replacement Surgery?
+What was done to my Knee during my Total Knee Replacement Surgery?

 • A knee replacement surgery is performed under Spinal/general anesthesia.

-• Once the anesthesia is administered, the orthopedic surgeon from BLK-Max Hospital will make an incision and remove the damaged surfaces of the knee joint.
+• Once the anesthesia is administered, the orthopedic surgeon from BLK-Max Hospital will make an incision and remove the damaged surfaces of the joint.
 This could involve cartilage or bone that has undergone degeneration due to disease or injury.
 These will be replaced with knee prosthesis made from high-grade polymers or metal alloys.

 • The prosthetic knee is attached to the bone and cemented with surgical-grade cement.